Okta Token Inline Hook Execution Fails with Error With Could Not Deserialize Error

 - Token Inline Hook

-Ensure that the hook response is properly formatted JSON, with a list of commands returned, where each command in the list is an object containing both a "type" of command (either com.okta.identity.patch or com.okta.access.patch) and a list of "value", where each object in that list represents a specific operation to be performed on the specified token "type", with an "op", "path" to /claims/{{claimName}} or /token/lifetime/expiration and a "value" (that this claim/lifetime will be set to).
+Ensure the hook response uses properly formatted JSON.
+The response must return a list of commands, where each command in the list is an object containing both a "type" of command (either com.okta.identity.patch or com.okta.access.patch) and a list of "value".
+Each object in the "value" list represents a specific operation that Okta performs on the specified token "type", with an "op", "path" to /claims/{{claimName}} or /token/lifetime/expiration, and a "value" that sets the claim or lifetime.

 {